 Other age-related health conditions include kidney disease and cancer.
 Not all senior dogs will experience the same health issues, but knowing what may come can be helpful.

 02 of 04

-Your dog's vision may also start to decline as he ages.
+Your dog's vision may also start to decline with age.
 This may be related to cataracts or some other condition.
 Or, it could simply be a product of aging.

 03 of 04

 Cognitive dysfunction, or dementia, is a common occurrence in aging dogs.
-Your dog may forget where he is at times and fail to recognize people he has known his whole life.
-His formerly house-trained self may suddenly start having accidents in the house as if he has forgotten all his earlier training.
+Your dog may forget where they are at times and fail to recognize people they have known their whole life.
+The formerly house-trained self may suddenly start having accidents in the house, forgetting all earlier training.
 This can be frustrating for both you and your dog.

 Cognitive dysfunction affects thousands of older dogs each year.
 There is no cure for dementia in dogs.
 However, there is hope.
 There are some treatments for dementia in dogs, such as medications that can help slow the process and improve the symptoms of dementia.

 04 of 04